apigee/docker-apigee-drupal-kickstart/kubernetes/README.md

 ## 1. Deployment

+This deployment will create a new Kubernetes namespace called `apigee-devportal`.

 First, choose a deployment overlay based on your needs.
 Follow the specific instructions in the overlay's README to deploy the application.

 -   **[Single-Replica (Default) Deployment Guide](./overlays/single-replica-pvc/README.md)**